rule

 Text 17

-Maitreya said: 'Being inspired by Lord Brahmâ to procreate went Atri, the chief of the learned in spiritual knowledge, together with his wife to the great mountain named Riksha to stay there for austerities.
+Maitreya said: 'Being inspired by Lord Brahmâ to procreate, Atri, the chief of the scholars of spiritual knowledge, together with his wife went to the great mountain named Riksha to stay there for austerities.

 Text 18